All Episodes

 Can she really be that out of touch with who she is?

-And then and then Hillary saying, well, white women voted for Trump because their husbands, their bosses, and their sons told them how to vote.
+And then Hillary says, well, white women voted for Trump because their husbands, their bosses, and their sons told them how to vote.

 And then Donald Trump responding to that.